-- 1. Twist the neck of the bag tightly.
-Wrap tape tightly two or three times around the twisted section. - 2.
-Fold twisted section in half and wrap the tape around the loop two or three more turns. - 3.
-If a bag tears, then re-bag it before putting it in the waste container. - 4.
-Place extra bags around the original bag if necessary in order to ensure against leakage or puncture, and seal each additional bag according to the bag sealing instructions above.
+- A. Twist the top of the bag tightly.
+Wrap tape tightly two or three times around the twisted section. - B. Fold twisted section in half and wrap the tape two or three more turns. - C. If a bag tears, then re-bag it before putting it in the waste container. - D. Place extra bags around the original bag if necessary in order to ensure against leakage or puncture, and seal each additional bag according to the bag sealing instructions above.